• Skip to main content

 Brussels sprouts, red onion, fennel, pomegranate, and pepitas on white plate on gray background

 Maple roasted Brussel sprouts are a solid YES in our house with just about any meal during the winter months, especially when pomegranates are in season.
 They’re easy to make, healthy, affordable, and so versatile.
-Maple syrup Brussel sprouts are sweet, savory, and elegant enough for special occasions, yet simple enough for weeknight dinner.
+Just like my air fryer Brussels sprouts, maple Brussels sprouts are sweet, savory, and elegant enough for special occasions, yet simple enough for weeknight dinner.

 1) How to make Brussels sprouts taste good